Computer Audition: From Task-Specific Machine Learning to Foundation Models: Conventional training methods

 \subsection{Transfer learning}

-A more recent line of approaches relies on transfer learning, i.\,e., training a network with a large amount of data somewhat related to the task, and finetuning it with the downstream task data, which is usually of smaller size.
+A more recent line of approaches relies on transfer learning{~\citep{Zhuang20-ACS}}, i.\,e., training a network with a large amount of data somewhat related to the task, and finetuning it with the downstream task data, which is usually of smaller size.
+The key idea driving the adoption of transfer learning in {\acp{DNN}} is the transfer of useful representations to the target task -- also known as \emph{feature re-use}{~\citep{Neyshabur20-WIB}}.
 This approach entails training a model on a particular upstream task, such as audio tagging, for which large datasets are available, and subsequently training the model further on a specific downstream task, such as \ac{ASC}.
 This process, known as \textit{finetuning}, adapts a pretrained model to a new task by leveraging the previously learnt weights, and thus exploits the capability of recognising relevant features from the initial training phase.

 The use of transfer learning increased substantially after the introduction of large datasets, like AudioSet~\citep{Gemmeke17-ASA}.
 This paved the way for the development of large-scale \acp{PANN} for audio pattern recognition \citep{Kong20-PLP}, which have been trained on AudioSet.
 Through this training, the models learnt robust audio representations that generalise well to other tasks -- though task and acoustic similarity play an important role~\citep{Triantafyllopoulos21-TRO}.
 Therefore, these models could successfully be adapted to the various audio analysis tasks we described in \cref{sec:tasks}.
 Following their initial success, several other pretraining models emerged, like BEATs~\citep{Chen23-BAP} or \ac{AST}~\citep{Gong21-AAS}, which changed the pretraining task (e.\,g., from supervised audio tagging to self-supervised modelling), the model architecture, or both.
+As we discuss below, the emergence and widespread adoption of transfer learning constitutes the first step towards foundation models.